 Sinistea, the Ghost-type pre-evolution of Polteageist, is only located in the haunting Glimwood Tangle, one of the larger forest areas in the game that is on a fixed route.
 Sinistea is unique though, because it has two different catch-rates in the game based on something odd as well, whether Sinistea is a forgery or not.

-Apparently, most Sinistea are found in forgery teacups, with a small 1% chance of them being in an authentic, non-forgery teacup.
-What is the difference in-game?
-Well, mostly a status symbol over anything else.
-Outside of a single tag on the teacup, there is no aesthetic difference between the over-world model.
+Most Sinistea are found in phony teacups, with a tiny 1% chance of them being in an authentic teacup.
+Outside of a single tag on the teacup, there are no aesthetic or stat differences between both forms of Sinistea.

 Type: Steel